serverless/dashboard/node/packages/aws-lambda-sdk/README.md

 );
 ```

+3. If needed Serveless SDK can be loaded by requiring (or importing) `@serverless/aws-lambda-sdk`

 #### Configuration options.

 Extension can be configured either via environment variables, or in case of manual instrumentation by passing the options object to `instrument` function;